-These files are saved in the wellpaths/ directory under the specified output directory.
+These files are collections of well points used for various QC.
+They are saved in the wellpaths/directory under the specified output directory and are formatted for easy input into 3D modeling software.

 The wells are sampled at approximately twice the lateral grid spacing.
 Note that just a selection of these sample points are actually used in the conditioning.
 The selected sample points are those that are near or on the wrong side of surfaces after conditioning on the well points.
 All sample points are checked against the generated surfaces in the final quality control step.